- All engineering courses are taught in English.

 In addition to their Spanish course/s, students can select from the following University of Virginia direct credit engineering courses:

-APMA 2130 Ordinary Differential Equations
+APMA 2130 Ordinary Differential Equations (fall and spring)

 First order differential equations, second order and higher order linear differential equations, reduction of order, undetermined coefficients, variation of parameters, series solutions, Laplace transforms, linear systems of first order differential equations and the associated matrix theory, numerical methods.
 Applications.
 Prerequisite: APMA 2120- Multivariable Calculus or equivalent.